jmcnally17/Beginning-C-Plus-Plus/README.md

 - VectorOfNumbers: a simple use of a vector
 - Chocolate: header file with two .cpp files
 - Song: a class
+- Macro: simple function that uses a macro